TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Deprecation/Index.rst

       //[ ...]
    }

-For more information about how to deprecate classes, arguments and hooks and how the TYPO3 Core  handles deprecations, see :ref:`t3contribute:deprecations`.
+For more information about how to deprecate classes, arguments and hooks and how the `TYPO3 Core`:pn:  handles deprecations, see :ref:`t3contribute:deprecations`.